-6. Click OK when you are finished.
+6. Click $\mbox{\bf OK}$ when you are done customizing the toolbar.

 About Views

 The Harmony interface is composed of different views, each one designed for a specific purpose.
 You can modify the location of the views by adding a new view as a tab or as a window.
 You can also swap the location of a view.